kacyphan7/news-times/README.md

 ![logo3](public/assets/img/logo3.png)

+# Stay Up to Date with the Latest News!

+In today's fast-paced world, staying informed is crucial.
+Don't miss out on important updates and breaking news that could impact your life and business.
+With our comprehensive coverage of local and global news, you'll have access to a wide range of topics, including politics, business, technology, entertainment, and more.

 News Times is a web application that allows users to browse and read news articles from a variety of sources.
 The app provides features such as article browsing, full-text reading, and saving articles for later.
+The app implements essential functionality related to its goal.The app includes a GET, POST, 3 DELETE, and 3 PUT routes.
+The app utilizes the News API from Google and implements advanced database relationships.

+The app is deployed on ______.

 # Languages, Frameworks, & Libraries Used: